-The gumba is at an altitude of 1500m which takes about 3 and half hours of walk.
+The gumba is at an altitude of 1500m which takes about 3 and half hours to walk.
 The Gumba is 15 km from Swayambhunath where one can have a magnificent view of the Kathmandu Valley.

 One of the hills at the highest elevation in Kathmandu is Chandragiri.
 It starts with a Hindu temple Mathatirtha.
-After an hour’s walk through the forest one can reach the hill of Chandragiri at an altitude of 2729m.
+After an hour’s walk through the forest, one can reach the hill of Chandragiri at an altitude of 2729m.

 Heritage site in Kathmandu

-On the other hand, Kathmandu valley consists of 7 out of 10 UNESCO-listed cultural heritage sites out of which four of them are in Kathmandu, two in Bhaktapur, and one in Patan.
+On the other hand, Kathmandu Valley consists of 7 out of 10 UNESCO-listed cultural heritage sites out of which four of them are in Kathmandu, two in Bhaktapur, and one in Patan.
 So, the list of the four heritage site in Kathmandu are:

 The surrounding environment of Boudhanath gives you the vibes of Tibetan traditions.
 Likewise, there are various shops, stores, restaurants, and monasteries where there is a great influence of Buddhism.

-Swayambhunath is popular as the Monkey Temple.
-Located on a hilltop, Swayambhunath dates back more than 25000 years and is one of the oldest historical sites in Kathmandu valley.
-During the clear sunny days, one can even see the views of the snow-capped mountains as well as fabulous panoramic views of Kathmandu city.
-It is one of the oldest ancient stupas listed in the UNESCO world heritage site.
+It is one of the oldest ancient stupas listed on the UNESCO world heritage site.
 This place is at the top of the hill with a green forest below and many monkey dwellings around because of which the temple is popular as the monkey temple.
-In addition to this, the stupa has unique features with Lord Buddha eyes and eyebrows painted on it.
-The stupas have a clean, fresh, and natural environment.

 Kathmandu Durbar Square